 Add the new policy to a group

-After creating a policy with Suspicious Activity Monitoring enabled, add it to a group to protect all the group's endpoints.
+After creating a policy with Suspicious Activity Monitoring enabled, apply it to a group to protect all the endpoints in the group.

 - Go to Settings > Groups.